I hope those who read this blog post today will share with all your author friends.

 Travel.
 Write.
 Repeat.

-Author Services Under Construction & "Lyon Media Services" Coming Jan 2019!
+Under Construction and Coming Jan 2019 "Lyon Media Services"

 Scattered book reviews from a Scatterbooker